 My research centres on the lived experience of the multilingual workplace; what opportunities and challenges are associated with employees’ daily realities.
 I am particularly interested in identifying various sensemaking strategies when (non-native) employees try to integrate into their work community.

-Keywords: ethnography; case study; workplace discourse; language & power; professional identity; neoliberalism.
+Keywords: organizational ethnography; workplace discourse; migration; language & power; professional identity.

-My doctoral project was awarded funding from two prestigious and competitive research bodies: the Economic Social and Research Council (ESRC, UK) and the Foundation for Economic Education (Liikesivistysrahasto, Finland).
+My doctoral project was awarded funding from three prestigious and competitive research bodies: the Economic Social and Research Council (UK), the Foundation for Economic Education (Liikesivistysrahasto, Finland), and the Finnish Academy of Science and Letters (Suomalainen Tiedeakatemia, Finland).

 - MA in Cross-Cultural Communication & International Business Management (Distinction), Newcastle University, UK

-- BA in Public Relations and Communications (GPA 4.52/5.00 - One of highest GPAs in the group), Tallinn University, Estonia
+- BA in Public Relations and Marketing (GPA 4.52/5.00 - One of highest GPAs in the group), Tallinn University, Estonia

 Other Academic Certificates